mottensmann/GCalignR/cran-comments.md

-## Resubmission
+## GCalignR version 1.0.0
-This is a resubmission.
 In this version I have implemented the following changes:

 1. The documentation of the package was significantly enhanced and a new vignette was added.
 2. More efficient coding allowed to reduce the computation time of several functions.